human-conditions/yodrew.github.io-original/f/microwave.md

     11. Changes in Pyruvic Acid, Lactic Acid, and Creatinine Excretions
     12. Change in Concentration of Glycogen in Liver (Hlyperglycemia)
     13. Alteration in Concentration of 17- Ketosterolds in Urine
-K. Metabolic Disorders
+11. Metabolic Disorders
     1. Glycosuria (sugar in urine; related with blood sugar?)
     2. Increase in Urinary Phenol (derivatives?
 DOPA?)
     3. Alteration of rate of Metabolic Enzymatic Processes
     4. Altered Carbohydrate Metabolism
-L. Gastro-Intestinal Disorders
+12. Gastro-Intestinal Disorders
     1. Anorexia (loss of appetite)
     2. Epigastric Pain
     3. Constipation
     4. Altered Secretion of Stomach "Digestive Juices"
-M. Endocrine Gland Changes
+13. Endocrine Gland Changes
     1. Altered Pituitary Function
     2. Hyperthyroidism
     3. Thyroid Enlargement